Excessive force allegations against immigration agents are the focus of a Chicago court hearing

 CHICAGO (AP) — Witnesses in a Chicago courtroom described Wednesday being hit with tear gas and claims by others that they were struck with rubber bullets and other objects as part of excessive force by authorities on protesters during demonstrations over the detainment of immigrants and federal immigration policies.

-A federal judge is hearing testimony Wednesday during a preliminary injunction hearing in a lawsuit suit filed by news outlets and protesters.
+A federal judge is hearing testimony during a preliminary injunction hearing in a lawsuit filed by news outlets and protesters.

-Brendan Curran, a priest and co-founder of Priests for Justice for Immigrants, testified that he prayed for many years in front of a U.S. Immigration and Customs Enforcement facility in Broadview, a suburb of Chicago, but that the area now has become an “utterly militarized zone.”
+Attorneys for the plaintiffs played a clip of senior Border Patrol official Greg Bovino grabbing and tackling a man to the ground during one demonstration outside a U.S. Immigration and Customs Enforcement facility in Broadview, a suburb of Chicago.

+Oak Park Township Trustee Juan Munoz said he was standing beside the man and was also knocked down and pinned by Bovino during the chaos.
+Munoz said Bovino also smacked his phone from his hands.

 U.S. District Judge Sara Ellis has already ordered agents to wear badges and banned them from using certain riot-control techniques, such as tear gas, against peaceful protesters and journalists.
 After repeatedly chastising federal officials for not following her previous orders, she added a requirement for body cameras.